gcobb321/icloud3_v3_docs/docs/chapters/2_event-log.md

 - Show/hide tracking monitors
 - Start/stop detailed debugging that will dump set up information and all raw data received from iCloud Location Services.

-Note: The Event Log is installed into the *config/www/icloud3* directory.
+Note: The Event Log custom card file is copied into the *config/www/icloud3* directory.
 This directory can be changed on the *Configure Settings > Tracking & Other Parameters* screen on Menu page #2.

 ![](../screens/evlog/track-evlog-gary-tfz-away-lillian-home.png)